Autonomous Security Intelligence - A Critical Examination

 Adoption Path

-Phase 1: Intelligence Only (Current)
+Phase 1: Intelligence Only

-- Receive ASI-generated risk assessments
+- Receive model-generated risk assessments

 - Review prioritized remediation suggestions